GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 But, you have to "login" and "logoff" from your computer.

-### Another rule tells us that compound nouns with a prepositional phrase get hyphens.
+### Compound nouns with a prepositional phrase get hyphens.

 That gives us an "attorney-at-law," a "brother-in-law," and a "right-of -way."
 But we still have a "power of attorney," a "line of credit," a "rule of thumb," and a "standard of living."